All Food and Drink

 - CUT by Wolfgang Puck

 The first Manhattan establishment from celebrated chef Wolfgang Puck, CUT is located just off our hotel lobby.
-Whether you’re starting your day with a relaxing breakfast, catching up with friends over lunch or having a special family dinner, CUT delivers an elevated experience.
-At night, the restaurant and bar transform into a TriBeCa hot spot for locals living in our area.
+Whether you’re catching up with friends at the bar or having dinner with family and friends, CUT delivers an elevated dining experience, great ambiance and exceptional dishes with ingredients sourced from local purveyors, fisherman and farmers.
+Known amongst locals as a TriBeCa hot spot, the restaurant is home to celebrities, tastemakers and neighbourhood residents.

 - In-room Dining

 Our extensive In-Room Dining menu brings the restaurant experience to your room.
 No set meal periods – dine on what you like, when you’d like.